 Symptoms and Signs

-Most patients present with hematuria; dysuria and frequency may occur if the bladder also is involved.
+Most patients present with hematuria; dysuria and urinary frequency may occur if the bladder also is involved.
 Colicky pain may accompany obstruction (see Obstructive Uropathy Obstructive Uropathy Obstructive uropathy is structural or functional hindrance of normal urine flow, sometimes leading to renal dysfunction (obstructive nephropathy).
 Symptoms, less likely in chronic obstruction... read more ).
 Uncommonly, hydronephrosis results from a renal pelvic tumor.

 Ultrasonography or CT with contrast